Updated: Apr 26, 2021

 Many of these tips involve minimal effort & the ones that do require effort actually enrich our lives.
 I am giving you links to items so you can get a visual, but I hope that you can activate your own communities by shopping local as much as possible!
 Please share your tips with me in the comments and I will post in my next newsletter & on social.

 2) Bring your own reusable totes & grocery bags wherever you go!
 We all know this by now, but we just have to remember them!!!!
-This tote company provides school meals to the most vulnerable communities across the globe.
+If you need a couple more, ours are super cute and really durable.
 If you are buying just a few things, another option is to carry your groceries out by hand.
 I've definitely been known to do this!

 3) When buying groceries, choose the produce that is not covered in plastic.
 "Convenience" items are usually in single-use plastic.
 Most of Trader Joe's produce items are covered in plastic.
 Find a grocery store that does not pre-package fruits and veggies or head to your local farmers market.
 Spend 5 minutes 2x a week to pre-chop your veggies and fruits.